frankxuzy/colorful-life/README.md

 * Finished the basic function of the calendar
 * Add function when click date grid redirect to date activities input page

+### 24/04/2018

+* Try to integrate redux into project
+* Create a getInitDayArr in utils to build the default state of one day page.
+* Create a UPDATE_ACTIVITIES_FROM_DB to update the change.
+* Create oneDay reducer to handle this action

 ## Todo List
 * Thinking about data structure
 - table name "Activities".